Abdussamad-Khan-dev/Image-Navigator/README.md

 -

-  this project is initialized using _**Bun**_. create a directory   mkdir project    after that open the folder in vs code using (code .) then in vs code terminal type bun create vite
+  this project is initialized using _**Bun**_. create a directory-  ** mkdir project**    after that open the  project folder in vs code using (code .) then in vs code terminal type bun create vite